persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 Several types of physical models are available:
   - **Symbolic model**: Physical model defined with analytical formulas
   - **Python model**: Physical model defined with a Python script
+  - **Coupling model**: Physical model to wrap an external code using file-exchange
   - **YACS model**: Physical model defined with a YACS scheme (optional)
   - **FMI model**: Physical model defined with a FMU file (optional)